See Trip Ideas

 Biology: Spawn in late May and June in fanned-out bottom depressions.
 They deposit their eggs in shallow, gravelly areas.
 Males guard eggs and fry.

 Ranges: Species range from Manitoba eastward along the north shore of Lake Superior, continuing as far north as Temiskaming, and then south.
-They are more common in aspx areas of the province.

 Ontario's record catch

 Average sizes: 1.5 to 4 lbs (.68 to 1.8 kg)